-Field Name Action/Definit ion Enter the step value of the encoder.
+Field Name ne Action/Definition Encoder Step (hundredths of millimeter) Enter the step value of the encoder.
 See section 1.8.1 for a table of Encoder Step values.
-This parameter is available only when the Physical Encoder is disabled.
+Conveyor Speed (mm/sec) This parameter is available only when the Physical Encoder is disabled.
 It defines the constant speed of the conveyor in mm/sec.
-PackTrack Refer to s section 5.6 for physical PackTrack installation procedures.
+PackTrack Refer to section 5.7 for physical PackTrack installation procedures.
 Trigger Source Start Input from Bus This parameter is available only for Fieldbus Hosts and if checked, allows the Fieldbus Master to drive the Reading Phase.
 For Profinet or Profibus interfaces, it allows the Fieldbus Master to drive the reading phase via bit 7 in Byte 0 (LSB) of the Output Area.
-For EtherNet/IP, it allows the EtherNet/IP Client to drive the reading phase via bit 7 in Byte OutputBits of the DL_OutputStruct.
+For Ethernet/IP, it allows the Ethernet/IP Client to drive the reading phase via bit 7 in Byte OutputBits of the DL_OutputStruct.
 Start Input Number Select an input from the drop-down list to define the number of the input starting the reading phase.
-Start Input Active Level Select Active Open or Active Closed from the drop-down list to define the active state of the input.
-Active Open: The input is active when there is no current flowing through IN pins.
+Start Input Active Level Select Active Open or Active Closed from the drop-down list to define the active state of the input. • Active Open: The input is active when there is no current flowing through IN pins.
 The input from the trigger source is normally closed.
-The scanner goes into trigger mode when the input source is opened.
-Active Closed: The input is active when current flows through IN pins.
+The scanner goes into trigger mode when the input source is opened. • Active Closed: The input is active when current flows through IN pins.
 The input from the trigger source is normally opened.
 The scanner goes into trigger mode when the input source is closed.
-Transmission Edge Select Trailing or Leading from the drop-down list to define the signal edge of the stop input used by the scanner as reference for ending the reading phase: Trailing: The reading phase ends when the pack has completely passed by the stop input. • Loading: The reading phase ends as seen as the sten

-Leading: The reading phase ends as soon as the stop input detects the front edge of the pack.
+Transmissior Edge • Select Trailing or Leading from the drop-down list to define the signal edge of the stop input used by the scanner as reference for ending the reading phase: • Trailing: The reading phase ends when the pack has completely passed by the stop input. • Leading: The reading phase ends as soon as the stop input detects the front edge of the pack.